How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 • Flushed skin

-In extreme cases, anticholinergic toxicity can lead to seizures or coma.
+In extreme cases, anticholinergic toxicity can lead to seizures, dangerous heart-rhythm problems, coma, or death.
 Awareness of these symptoms is crucial for anyone considering using Benadryl recreationally or in excess.

 The Legal Perspective